JHUDMC/Manual/Systems.md

 Pro Staff will move tasks to this bucket if an issue is outstanding but no action needs to be taken in the near future.

 ### Project Tasks
-This plan is used for tracking semester-long projects or work for staff to complete on Project Shifts and during downtime on shifts.
+This plan is used for tracking long-term projects or work for staff to complete during downtime and on Project Shifts.
 Both Pro Staff and Stu Staff Managers may assign tasks in this bucket to specific people.

 ### Tasks Best Practices & Reminders
 - **Each Task should have a short, descriptive title.** This may be updated if the task changes categories, but should give a clear description to any staff member about the issue.
 Remember to include item barcodes if necessary!